Otman Bakkal: Netherlands

-Bakkal made his senior debut for PSV during the 2003–04 season in a 3–0 UEFA Cup win over Auxerre.
+Bakkal made his senior debut for PSV during the 2003–04 season in a 3–0 UEFA Cup victory against Auxerre.
 Three days later, on 28 March 2004, he made his league debut and the first senior start of his career in a 3–1 loss against Willem II.
 He signed a new three-year deal with PSV in May 2004.

 Over the next three seasons, Bakkal would not get any playing time at PSV.
 Instead, he was loaned out to Den Bosch, Eindhoven and Twente.

-Following the 2006–07 season, Bakkal re-joined PSV and saw regular first-team action.
-In November 2010, he was bitten in the shoulder by Luis Suárez during a 0–0 draw against Ajax.
-That incident caused Suárez to be suspended for seven games.
+Following the 2006–07 season, Bakkal rejoined PSV and saw regular first team action.
+In November 2010, he was bitten in the shoulder by Luis Suárez during a goalless draw against Ajax.
+That incident caused Suárez to be suspended for seven matches.

 During the 2010–11 season, Bakkal was loaned to Feyenoord, having lost any expectation of regular playing time with PSV.
-He displayed impressive form and drew the interest of Premier League side Swansea City.
+He displayed impressive form and drew the interest of then-Premier League club Swansea City.
 Instead, he joined Russian club Dynamo Moscow for the 2012–13 season.

+Later career

-A year after leaving the Netherlands for Russia, Bakkal returned to the Eredivisie to sign for former loan club Feyenoord, signing a one-year contract running until 30 June 2014.
+One year after leaving the Netherlands for Russia, Bakkal returned to the Eredivisie to sign for former loan club Feyenoord, signing a one-year contract running until 30 June 2014.
 At the end of the 2013–14 season, his contract was subsequently allowed to expire.

 In March 2016, Bakkal announced he was not looking for a new club anymore after two years as a free agent, effectively retiring from football.

 International career

 Bakkal played at the 2007 UEFA European Under-21 Football Championship and the 2008 Summer Olympics.
-He made his debut for the senior national side in 2009, after coming on as a substitute for Rafael van der Vaart in a friendly match against Paraguay.
-He played the final six minutes of the game, and it would remain his only cap, giving him the shortest career in the Netherlands national team ever.
+He made his debut for the senior national team in 2009, coming on as a substitute for Rafael van der Vaart in a friendly match against Paraguay.
+He played the final six minutes of the game, and it was his only appearance, giving him the shortest career in the Netherlands national team ever.